Yone Suzuki: Career

 The Suzuki conglomerate was badly affected by a foreign exchange crisis in 1923–1924, and finally failed in a financial panic in 1927.
 The 1923 Great Kantō earthquake, dysfunctional internal dynamics, unpopular business practices, and external rivalries with other large Japanese conglomerates (zaibatsu), are also cited as contributing to the Suzuki collapse.
-Among the present-day companies descended from Suzuki & Co. are Kobe Steel ,Sojitz,J-oilmils（Honen Corporation）.
+Among the present-day companies descended from Suzuki & Co. are Kobe Steel, Sojitz, and J-oilmils (Honen Corporation).

 Personal life and legacy

 She married Iwajiro Suzuki, a sugar merchant, when she was 13 years old.
 Their sons were Iwajiro and Ewazo.
 She was widowed when he died in 1894.
 At the peak of her wealth, she lived in a mansion at Suma-ku, Kobe; she moved into more frugal conditions after the collapse of Suzuki & Co.

 The 2014 Japanese television drama Oiesan was a historical drama based on a novel by Kaoru Tamaoka about Yone Suzuki's life.
 Yūki Amami played Yone Suzuki in the program.